 Solitude, a good workout and nice views, along with a chance to see wildlife, are the rewards for hikers of this lightly used trail ascending steeply to the saddle separating the Snowmass and Capitol Creek Valleys.

 Distance: 5.4 miles (Round Trip)

 This lightly used trail ascends a ridge with nice views of Mount Daly and Capitol Peak then climbs through pretty alpine meadows to Hell Roaring Divide, where views encompass the peaks and ridges of the Avalanche Creek drainage and beyond.

 Distance: 6.4 miles (Round Trip)

 This short trail climbs steeply through aspen groves, forests and meadows to a high mountain lake just below the timberline, offering hikers a good workout and a great way to acclimate for some of the Aspen area’s more challenging trails.

 Distance: 7.7 - 8.0 miles (Round Trip)

-The lightly used trail to Josephine Lake wanders through forest, passes two large parks and then travels along a ridge with fine views of the Elk Mountain Range and nearby 12,000-ft. peaks.
+The lightly used trail to Josephine Lake wanders through forest, passes two large parks and then travels along a ridge with fine, albeit distant, views of the Elk Mountain Range and nearby 12,000-ft. peaks.